hung3a8/adventree/README.md

 - **Portal Locations**: Portals are randomly placed within the tree, and you can find them as you explore.

 ### Items
-- **Buy Items**: Find and collect various items as you explore the tree.
+- **Collect Items**: Find and collect various items as you explore the tree.
 Items can help you capture birds, recover stamina, and more.
 - **Use Items**: Use items from your pouch to aid your journey.
 The `use` command allows you to use an item.

 ### Stamina